Jack Worrall: Journalism and other achievements

 In the 1930s, he was the senior man in the press box, and many attribute the coining of the phrase "Bodyline" (describing the English bowling tactics on their 1932–1933 Australian tour) to Worrall.
-He died in the Melbourne suburb of Fairfield, early in the 1937–1938 cricket season, survived by his wife; the couple had one child, a daughter, Doris Lilian.
+He died in the Melbourne suburb of Fairfield, early in the 1937–1938 cricket season, survived by his wife.
 In honour of Worrall, the flags at the MCG, the scene of so many of his sporting triumphs, flew at half mast during a Sheffield Shield match.
 His funeral at Heidelberg attracted a massive crowd of former footballers, cricketers, journalists and administrators.

 In 1996 Worrall's outstanding contributions to Australian rules football were recognised when he was inducted into the Australian Football Hall of Fame as a player.